dstndstn/gfa_reduce/README.md

 ## py/ci_reduce/platescale.py
 utility for retrieving desimodel platescale as a function of CI pixel coordinates

+## convention for pixel coordinates
+unless otherwise stated in a particular portion of the code...

+Throughout the codebase, pixel coordinate (0, 0) will be the **center** of the lower left pixel (where "lower left" applies in the context of the IDL/DS9 convention for 2D image display). "x" will refer to the "AXIS1" coordinate (long axis for CI cameras, a.k.a. "width"), and "y" will refer to the "AXIS2" coordinate (short axis for CI cameras, a.k.a. "height").

 # environment
 * to access auxiliary calibration files, it will be necessary to set the CI_REDUCE_ETC environment variable to the location of the etc/ directory
   * the authoritative copy of these files can be found at /project/projectdirs/desi/users/ameisner/CI/ci_reduce_etc/